Focus: Education, Women, Children and Youth

 ANAEMIA among teenagers, especially in girls is widespread with more than 70% of girls from poor tribal communities affected.
 Give IDEA Foundation the hand up they need to combat this dangerous health issue.

 IDEA have an employability enhancement programme where young women are given vocational training and life skill lessons.
 Courses, which include tailoring, fashion designing, culinary skills and computer literacy, run for three to six months.
 After successful completion, students are supported by IDEA in finding suitable jobs or in self-employment.
-IDEA trained more than 1,000 young women last year, giving them the opportunity to gain financial independence.
+IDEA trained 1,340 young women last year, giving them the opportunity to gain financial independence.

 IDEA takes care of our children's education just like parents do.
 Social workers talk to us like family and provide support when we need it.
 Our children are confident that IDEA will support them even when we cannot.

 It was very important to have a partner in whom we can have confidence in both their professional work as well as administrative skills.
 The confidence we put in IDEA Foundation was never disappointed.

 IDEA to me is not only a volunteer certificate but a beautiful journey of learning what our busy lives rarely notice.
 They do a great job in boosting young talent.
 The journey has taught me how innocent smiles of a few can bring value to our own lives.

 I earn about Rs.15,000 a month, much more than any woman in my family, making me financially independent.
 IDEA have given me an identity that is not restricted to familial relations: daughter, sister, wife, mother, daughter-in-law.
 I am an entrepreneur!

 - Usha Pillai Director

 - Mrinal Badawe Programme Manager